htvekov/hasp-docs/docs/objects.md

 | opacity  | 0..255    | no       | 255     | how much the the object is opaque
 | radius   | uint16    | no       | dep. on theme | the radius of the rounded corners of the object<BR>`0` = square corners<BR>`100` - pill shaped object (true circle if object has same width and height)

+Further customizable properties can be found in [styling](https://fvanroie.github.io/hasp-docs/#styling).

 If the `page` parameter is not present, the object is placed on the same page as the _previous object_.
 If `page` is not specified for the first object either, the _current page_ being displayed is used.

 The maximum number of pages and objects is limited by the memory available in the MCU.